Western Sahara War: Declaration of Sahrawi Republic and guerilla warfare

 Sahrawi soldiers of the Polisario Front in 1979.

 The Polisario Front proclaimed the Sahrawi Arab Democratic Republic on 27 February 1976 and waged a guerrilla war against both Morocco and Mauritania.
 The World Court at the Hague had issued its verdict on the former Spanish colony just weeks before, which each party interpreted as confirming its rights on the disputed territory.
 After the completion of the Spanish withdrawal, and in the application of the Madrid Accords in 1976, Morocco took over the Saguia El Hamra and the northern two-thirds of the territory, while Mauritania took control of the southern third; this was formalized under the Western Sahara partition agreement.

-The Polisario Front retaliated to the Moroccan offensive with guerrilla attacks and moved their base to Tindouf in western Algeria, where first refugee camps were established in May 1976.
+The Polisario Front retaliated with guerrilla attacks and moved their base to Tindouf in western Algeria, where first refugee camps were established in May 1976.
 For the next two years the Polisario movement grew tremendously, as Sahrawi refugees flocked to the camps fleeing from the Moroccan and Mauritanian armies, while Algeria and Libya supplied arms and funding.

-Within months after the 1975–1976 Moroccan offensive, Polisario had expanded to thousands of armed fighters.
+Within months after the 1975–1976 Moroccan offensive, the Polisario had expanded to thousands of armed fighters.
 The reorganized army was able to inflict severe damage through guerrilla-style hit-and-run attacks against Moroccan forces in Western Sahara but also raided cities and towns in Morocco and Mauritania proper.